Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Disconnected_user_with_linked_channel.md

 **Step 1**

-1. Any error occured while connecting the user to their MS Teams account.
+1. Click on the `Disconnect button` in the RHS of MS Teams sync plugin, when the channels are linked from MM to MS Teams .
+2. Click on the `Disconnect button` in `Disconnect Microsoft Teams Account` modal on MM.

 **Expected**

-The user should be able to view the `connect account` button in the RHS with the toast message in RHS regarding the failure of the connection due to an error.
+The user should be able to see the `Request message` to connect their MS Teams account along with the list of linked channels in the RHS and the toast message regarding the successful disconnection of their MS Teams account.